 In 1971, Imi decided that his new creation is complete and only then he called it "Krav-Maga", translated as "close combat" between army corps.
 This Krav-Maga contains both techniques taken from the army and techniques adapted to civilians, so that an experienced practitioner can perform well in both areas.

-After finishing David, Michelangelo did not left next to the statue his hammer and chisel for any passerby to "improve" it.
+After finishing David, Michelangelo did not leave his hammer and chisel next to the statue for any passerby to "improve" it.
 Similarly, Imi Lichtenfeld left us a legacy, which is a perfect creation that doesn't require any changes.

 Those who change existing elements or add new elements to Krav-Maga are doing it just because they failed to know or understand correctly Imi's creation.
 It's easier to change than to make an effort to learn and to practice until proper understanding.
 Krav-Maga does not need additions, improvements or updates.
 It is perfect as it was created.